Skip to main content

 • Event type: My Braze event

-EffectsAdd loyalty pointsSelect your program and amount of points.
+EffectsAdd loyalty pointsSelect your profile-based loyalty program and set the amount of points to award.

 To send the event, we use the Track event endpoint for Braze integrations: